HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 Given the stakes, it is sad that only 23% of mobile sites this year actually have adequate color contrast.
 This is only one  full percentage point up from the 2021 statistic (22%), so it is an improvement,  but not a substantial improvement.
 When we look back further, this statistic has actually been 22% since 2019, so there has been almost no improvement in 4 years - Disappointing for something that is widely  considered the most impactful accessibility standard on the web.

-According to the [US General Services Administration](https://accessibility.digital.gov/visual-design/color-and-contrast/), site owners should “make sure the contrast between the text and background is greater than or equal to 4.5:1 for small text and 3:1 for large text.”
-The [W3C](https://www.w3.org/TR/mobile-accessibility-mapping/#h-contrast) backs this ratio and also adds an enhanced guideline that calls for “a contrast of at least 7:1 (or 4.5:1 for large-scale text).”
+According to the <a hreflang="en" href="https://accessibility.digital.gov/visual-design/color-and-contrast/">US General Services Administration</a>, site owners should “make sure the contrast between the text and background is greater than or equal to 4.5:1 for small text and 3:1 for large text.”
+The <a hreflang="en" href="https://www.w3.org/TR/mobile-accessibility-mapping/#h-contrast">W3C</a> backs this ratio and also adds an enhanced guideline that calls for “a contrast of at least 7:1 (or 4.5:1 for large-scale text).”
 Obviously there are  more mobile sites that miss the mark for _enhanced accessibility,_ making that statistic likely far below the 23% that meet the basic requirements for color contrast on mobile sites.

 If enhancing the perceivability of a site by improving the color contrast and making it actually usable is not enough of an incentive, having a minimum level of contrast between text and background colors has long been an important element for ranking in Google searches as well.
 It started as a means of preventing spammers from including hidden text on websites, which was often white text on a white background.
-Later, Google moved it over to be part of the original [Mobile Friendly](https://developers.google.com/search/mobile-sites/get-started) guidelines, and now is simply included as part of their general guidelines for designing websites that are good for users.
+Later, Google moved it over to be part of the original <a hreflang="en" href="https://developers.google.com/search/mobile-sites/get-started">Mobile Friendly</a> guidelines, and now is simply included as part of their general guidelines for designing websites that are good for users.

-Color contrast is something that we would like to encourage webmasters to focus on, especially in light of new color capabilities in browsers, like [`dark-mode`](https://support.google.com/chrome/answer/9275525?hl=en&co=GENIE.Platform%3DAndroid).
-If you are making site updates to [improve your sites compatibility in `dark-mode`](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/), you should ideally also take the time to improve overall color contrast as part of that project.
+Color contrast is something that we would like to encourage webmasters to focus on, especially in light of new color capabilities in browsers, like <a hreflang="en" href="https://support.google.com/chrome/answer/9275525?hl=en&co=GENIE.Platform%3DAndroid">`dark-mode`</a>.
+If you are making site updates to <a hreflang="en" href="https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/">improve your sites compatibility in `dark-mode`</a>, you should ideally also take the time to improve overall color contrast as part of that project.
 This feature is often easier for some people to use, so you can count this combined effort as a double-benefit!

 ### Tap targets

 Tap targets are effectively the clickable elements on a page.
 Since many designers and developers still think about websites as being designed on and for desktop interactions rather than _mobile-first,_ it can be common to overlook having large enough spaces for touchscreen interactions, on which navigation and clicking with a finger is so much less precise.
 On mobile devices, when things are resized and rearranged to fit the smaller screen, it is common for linked elements to be close together.
 This can become a problem if multiple clickable elements are clustered together, as they might appear in a navigation menu or footer.

 Having appropriately sized tap targets makes it less likely that a user will errantly click on the wrong button or link, and have to navigate back to try the click again.
 It is also not ideal to expect users to zoom in on the mobile screens simply to click the right button.
-From an accessibility standpoint, having appropriately sized tap targets is also important for users that have any kind of [motor impairment](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html#benefits), or difficulty with fine motor skills.
+From an accessibility standpoint, having appropriately sized tap targets is also important for users that have any kind of <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/target-size.html#benefits">motor impairment</a>, or difficulty with fine motor skills.

 {{ figure_markup(
     caption="Percent of mobile pages with sufficient tap targets.",